relero90/social-network-api/README.md

 This API can be integrated with your front end code to support social media functionality on your site.

+To see the API in action, check out this [demonstration video](https://watch.screencastify.com/v/QbaorDThnNm9PePTZ6AJ).

 ## Questions?

 ---